School Librarianship Program FAQs

 Library Web page at

-5. Scroll down to the journal title, in this case, School Library Monthly.
-It should show as being available online in several databases, one of which is Education Research Complete.
+5. In the lower right of the screen, you should see Availability/Holdings.
+School Library Monthly is listed as being available online in several databases, one of which is Education Research Complete.

-6. Click on Education Research Complete.
+6. Using Education Research Complete, click on Access Journal.
 You will be prompted to enter your LancerNetid and password.

 7. Click on the year and then the volume and issue of the journal.
-In this case, for example, from your citation, you know that the article is in the January 2010 issue.
+In this case, for example, from your citation, you know that the article is in the January 2010 issue, Volume 26, No. 5.

-8. Scroll down through the contents of the journal until you locate your article, "Learning for Life: Applying the AASL Standards," by Franklin and Stephens.
+8. Scroll down through the contents of the journal until you locate your article, "Learning for Life: Applying the AASL Standards," by Franklin and Stephens on p.
+36-37.

 9. Typically the article will be available as a PDF file.
 You may either save the article, print it, or email it to yourself.